mcluseau/kpng/backends/ipvsfullstate/doc.md

 | KUBE-NODE-PORT-LOCAL-SCTP-HASH | KUBE-NODE-PORT-SCTP-LOCAL |     KUBE-MARK-MASQ | accept packets to NodePort Service(SCTP) with externalTrafficPolicy=local |
 | KUBE-HEALTH-CHECK-NODE-PORT    |            ??             |                 ?? |                                                                        ?? |

 # Handling

 ## ClusterIP

 ### CreateService

 1. Create IPVS virtual server for ClusterIP
 2. Add ClusterIP to kubeClusterIPSet
 3. Add ClusterIP to KubeIPVS interface
+4. Create IPVS virtual server for ExternalIP if exists
+5. Add ExternalIP to kubeExternalIPSet

 ### CreateEndpoint

 1. Add EndpointIP(real server) to IPVS virtual server for ClusterIP
 2. Add EndpointIP to kubeLoopBackIPSet if endpoint is local

 ### DeleteService

 1. Remove ClusterIP from KubeIPVS interface
 2. Remove ClusterIP from kubeClusterIPSet
 3. Delete IPVS virtual server for ClusterIP
+4. Remove ClusterIP from kubeExternalIPSet
+5. Delete IPVS virtual server for ExternalIP

 ### DeleteEndpoint

 1. Remove EndpointIP from kubeLoopBackIPSet if endpoint is local
 2. Remove EndpointIP(real server) from IPVS virtual server for ClusterIP

 ## NodePort

 ### CreateService

 1. Create IPVS virtual server for ClusterIP
 2. Add ClusterIP to kubeClusterIPSet
 3. Add ClusterIP to KubeIPVS interface
 4. Create IPVS virtual server for NodeIPs
-5. Add NodePort to KubeNodePortTCPSet or KubeNodePortUDPSet in case of TCP and UDP protocol respectively; Add NodeIP and NodePort to KubeNodePortSCTPSet in case of SCTP protocol
+5. Add NodePort to KubeNodePortTCPSet or KubeNodePortUDPSet in case of TCP and UDP protocol respectively;
+   Add NodeIP and NodePort to KubeNodePortSCTPSet in case of SCTP protocol

 ### CreateEndpoint

 1. Add EndpointIP(real server) to IPVS virtual server for ClusterIP
 2. Add EndpointIP(real server) to IPVS virtual server for NodeIPs
 3. Add EndpointIP to kubeLoopBackIPSet if endpoint is local

 ### DeleteService

 1. Remove NodePort from KubeNodePortTCPSet or KubeNodePortUDPSet in case of TCP and UDP protocol respectively;
    Remove NodeIP and NodePort from KubeNodePortSCTPSet in case of SCTP protocol
 2. Delete IPVS virtual server for NodeIPs